|

 Greek dishes

 Most of the cafes and restaurants on lower Adrianou serve ouzo snacks, and some have pastas, and all have Greek food.
 The restaurant called Mouses (I think they mean Muses) on the corner of Adrianou and Ag Filipou has a large menu and everyone speaks English there.
 My friend Leigh likes this place.
 I think its OK.
 No better and no worse than some of the others.
-Probably the best of them is Diodos (photo)which is right between the Stoa of Attalos and the Temple
+They are all pretty touristy but many are frequented by Greeks too and once you can tell the difference you

 |